 Background

 On 27 June 2013, the ICANN Board approved the new 2013 Registrar Accreditation Agreement (“2013 RAA”).
 The 2013 RAA addressed most of the recommended high priority amendments previously proposed by the GNSO-ALAC Drafting Team in its Final Report (“RAA Final Report”) and law enforcement agencies (“LEA”), except for the clarification of registrar responsibilities in connection with proceedings under the Uniform Dispute Resolution Policy (“UDRP”), and issues related to privacy and proxy services, including their accreditation and reveal and relay procedures.
-The GNSO has since addressed the issues pertaining to a registrar’s responsibilities in connection with the locking of a domain name subject to proceedings under the UDRP, while the UDRP itself, along with all other rights protection mechanisms, will be the subject of an Issue Report to the GNSO eighteen months after the delegation of the first generic top-level domain (“gTLD”) under ICANN’s New gTLD Program.
+The GNSO has since addressed the issues pertaining to a registrar’s responsibilities in connection with the locking of a domain name subject to proceedings under the UDRP, while the UDRP itself, along with all other existing rights protection mechanisms, will be the subject of an Issue Report to the GNSO in October 2015.
 As such, the issues related to privacy and proxy services were identified as the only remaining issues following the conclusion of the 2013 RAA negotiations that were suited for a PDP, pursuant to the October 2011 request by the ICANN Board for an Issue Report when initiating negotiations for the 2013 RAA with the gTLD Registrars Stakeholder Group.

 On 31 October 2013, the GNSO Council initiated a Policy Development Process and chartered the Privacy & Proxy Services Accreditation Issues (“PPSAI”) Working Group.
 A Call for Volunteers to the Working Group (“WG”) was issued on 6 November 2013, and the WG held its first meeting on 3 December 2013.